 - Take a Cooking Class: Yes, if you love to try out new cuisines and would love to try your hand at African food, this is where you should do it.
 Some of the luxury resorts and eco-lodges hold regular cooking classes.
 There are also private instructors and trainers, as well.
 This can be a revelation for those who have little knowledge about African cuisine.

-Travel Risks for International Travellers in Gambia
+Travel Risks for International Travelers in Gambia

 While Gambia is one of the safest African countries to travel to, there are still some risks you should watch out for.